 I was thrilled with Google Maps for leading us through a route that was so scenic, beautiful, and most of all, almost free of traffic.
 We made good time, despite two pit-stops, and reached the beach house by 5.30 in the evening, around 10.5 hours after we left Pune.

 The house itself was very comfortable.
-I wanted peace and quiet, and I got it.
+I wanted peace and quiet, and I got it in spades.
 Talpona is a small village that has little but a small grocery store and a couple of restaurants that serve (the almost non-existent) tourists.
 To actually buy anything you need, you have to drive to Canacona market, about 15 minutes away.

 The air-conditioner was in the living room, but it cooled the entire house.
 The owner gave us the number of the caretaker, a sweet girl called Prasanna, who greeted us when we arrived.
 He also gave us the number of Deepak, who ran a restaurant nearby.